ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: Introduction

-We propose \textsc{ReSpace}, a framework leveraging natural language for intuitive scene synthesis and editing through text commands for object addition and removal.
-At its core is our Structured Scene Representation (SSR)—a JSON-based format encoding room boundaries, object semantics, and precise placement in a lightweight ($\thicksim\text{KBs}$), editable form.
-Framing scene manipulation as a next-token prediction task, we train a specialized model, SG-LLM, for object addition that takes a short object prompt as input and performs single object placement as output.
-We employ a zero-shot LLM to decompose user instructions into addition/removal commands, handle removals directly through SSR text editing, and generate object lists for addition that SG-LLM processes autoregressively for full scene synthesis.
-We decouple 3D asset selection from the SSR using a stochastic sampler that matches both size and semantics from an existing asset catalog.
-Example prompt-output pairs are shown in Figure \ref{fig:overview} alongside a summary.
-For evaluation, we introduce a voxelization-based metric capturing fine-grained geometric interactions beyond bounding boxes, quantifying more realistic placements such as chairs partially under tables (Figure \ref{fig:lay-viol} (C)).
-After Supervised Fine-Tuning (SFT) on instructions, we use this metric—alongside other constraints—as verifiable reward for Group Relative Policy Optimization (GRPO) on SG-LLM.
-Experiments on the 3D-FRONT \cite{fu20213d_front} dataset demonstrate a new state-of-the-art for single object placement and competitive performance for full scene synthesis.
-Code and dataset are available under: \url{https://github.com/gradientspaces/respace}.
+We propose \textsc{ReSpace}, a novel framework leveraging natural language for intuitive scene synthesis and editing through text commands for object addition, removal, and swapping.
+We frame scene manipulation as a next-token prediction task, enabled by a structured scene representation (SSR) in a JSON format that represents spatial information (i.e., room boundaries, object semantics, and precise placement) explicitly, and train a specialized model, SG-LLM, for object addition.
+SG-LLM takes a short object prompt as input and performs single object placement as output.
+It is prompted by a zero-shot LLM that serves as the user interface, decomposing user instructions into atomic additions/removals.
+For removals, the zero-shot LLM handles these directly through SSR text editing.
+We decouple 3D asset selection from the SSR using a stochastic sampler that matches both size and semantics from an existing catalog.
+Example prompt-output pairs are shown in Fig. \ref{fig:overview} alongside a summary.
+For evaluation, we introduce a voxelization-based metric capturing fine-grained geometric interactions beyond bounding boxes, quantifying realistic placements such as chairs partially under tables (Fig. \ref{fig:lay-viol} (C)).
+After Supervised Fine-Tuning (SFT) on instructions, we explore this metric—alongside other constraints—as verifiable reward for preference alignment on SG-LLM.
+As an application, and to compare with methods that only perform full scene synthesis, SG-LLM processes autoregressively object lists generated by the zero-shot LLM.
+Experiments on the 3D-FRONT \cite{fu20213d_front} dataset demonstrate a new state-of-the-art for object placement and superior human-perceived quality for full scene synthesis.
+Code and dataset are available \href{https://github.com/gradientspaces/respace}{here}.
 In summary, our contributions are as follows: